 Region: Lothian & Scottish Borders

-With the increased popularity of the TV series Outlander the Estate is experiencing increased interest in Midhope Castle which is located on a private area near Abercorn.
+With the popularity of the TV series Outlander the Estate is experiencing increased interest in Midhope Castle which is located on a private area near Abercorn.
 The castle, known fictionally as ‘Lallybroch’, is used as an exterior film location.

 The first reference to the castle dates from 1592 when it belonged to the Drummond family.
 Just a few decades later, the five-storey tower became the property of the Livingstones.
 George Livingstone, the 3rd Earl of Linlithgow, was responsible for many of the architectural changes that give the castle its unique shape today.